emqx/emqx-docs/en_US/getting-started/new-features.md

 **More Intuitive User Experience**:

-Ease-of-use improvements will be the most apparent change to users of EMQX 5.0.
+Ease-of-use improvements are the most apparent changes to EMQX 5.0 users.
 We redesigned the EMQX Dashboard according to users behavior.
 The concise and easy-to-read HOCON configuration file format, the OpenAPI 3.0 compliant REST API documents, more detailed monitoring metrics, log tracking, and slow subscription diagnostic tools will also bring developers a better experience.

 **Improved operability and observability**